codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/audit.md

 ### Get more details for audited events

-You can get the exact API payload for each event as it was sent to Codefresh.
-You can get the URL and other call parameters used for the selected event.
+You can get the exact API payload for each event as it was sent to Codefresh, including the URL and other call parameters used for the selected event.

 *  At the right of the row with the event, click the **More Details** (book) icon.